jbloomlab/dms_tools2/docs/dms2_bcsubamplicons.rst

     This name should only contain letters, numbers, and dashes (-).

    \-\-alignspecs
-    It is important to set ``--alignspecs`` so that you don't count the part of the subamplicon that is in the primer binding site, since the nucleotide identities in this region come from the primers rather than the templates being sequenced.
-See `Barcoded subamplicon sequencing`_ for an example.
+    It is important to set ``--alignspecs`` so that you don't count the part of the subamplicon that is the barocde or in the primer binding site, since the nucleotide identities in this region do not come from the templates being sequenced.
+See the `Barcoded subamplicon sequencing`_ above for an example.

     The alignments will fail if you don't set ``--alignspecs`` exactly correctly for each subamplicon.
 So if you have reads failing to align to part of your gene, carefully check ``--alignspecs`` to make sure it is correct.

    \-\-bclen
     This is the length of the barcode on **each** primer.
 So a value of 8 corresponds to a total of 16 ``N`` nucleotides on the two primers.
-See `Barcoded subamplicon sequencing`_ for an example of primers with 8 ``N`` nucleotides.
+See the `Barcoded subamplicon sequencing`_ section above for an example of primers with 8 ``N`` nucleotides.

    \-\-R2
     Most pipelines for generating Illumina FASTQ files have the read 1 sequences in a file that contains the string ``_R1`` and the read 2 sequences in a file that contains the string ``_R2``.
 If this is the case, the R2 file name can just be guessed from the R1 file name.
 However, you can use this option if your R2 files have a different name that you need to specify manually.